 These could be made by drawing (like our one pictured here, which I laminated before we went to the beach with it or it wouldn’t have lasted two minutes), or you can use pictures you find online or in magazines etc, or photos from previous walks.
 You could focus on a specific theme/subject for them (insects, flowers, seaside, season, etc.) or go for a more random mix of things.
 I think they work best if you can be fairly sure to find most if not all of the items, to avoid disappointment.

 Have you ever used water beads?
 They are biodegradable little balls which swell up when soaked in water, and they come in a range of different colours, usually more or less see-through.
 They feel great to run your hands through and they glitter like little gems in the sunlight.
-They’re not for free but very good value, as you get a huge amount for about £10 (click HERE to purchase from Amazon, opens in new window).
+They’re not for free but very good value, as you get a huge amount for about £10, from online shops like Amazon, for example.
 Water beads are non-toxic (though make sure it says so on them when you buy, I’m not 100% sure that all brands always are) and they don’t have any significant smell at all.
 They’re lovely for sensory play as they are, or you could hide objects in them to search for, or add cups and bowls for pouring, sorting etc.

 Make sure to soak your water beads well in advance for playing with them (they take a good few hours to swell up) and never leave unsoaked beads anywhere where kids can get to them, as they would be dangerous if still swelling up after being swallowed.